What does magnesium do for your brain?

 To achieve optimal benefits for brain health, it’s important to choose high-quality magnesium supplements.

 Magnesium is one of the most abundant minerals found in the body.
 It plays a big role in many different functions.
-For most it;
+For most it can support with muscle contractions in the heart.
+It can Synthesize proteins, assist in regulating blood sugar levels.
+It might Help control calcium levels inside cells.
+Most can say it supports energy production and maintains bone health.
+Transports electrolytes across the cell membrane

 To ensure sufficient magnesium intake, it's important to incorporate magnesium-rich foods into your diet.
 Good sources include dark leafy greens, nuts, seeds, whole grains, and legumes.
 However, for individuals who struggle to meet their magnesium needs through diet alone, supplementation may be beneficial.
 High-quality magnesium supplements are available in various forms, such as magnesium citrate, glycinate, and oxide, each with different absorption rates and effects.